Be0w0lf710/GC-Ethernet-Housing/README.md

 Network board is pressure fitted so all that is needed is to glue the housing together itself.  (hotglue or superglue both work)

+You can glue the SP2 adapter to the housing if you want for extra stability, just make sure to line it up properly before glueing so it fits into the SP2 slot.

 ![GCEthHousing5](https://github.com/Be0w0lf710/GC-Ethernet-Housing/assets/90288196/2b82fc82-c74d-4105-9aee-d580c60c09b0)

 ![GCEthHousing4](https://github.com/Be0w0lf710/GC-Ethernet-Housing/assets/90288196/585e8cb7-6cf4-4e17-ad27-9d00aab8f493)